MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     6 │ c  │
     =#

-The `Record` combinator creates a bucket that holds a parallel set of subordinate flows.
+The `Record` combinator creates a container that holds a parallel set of subordinate flows.
 Those flows can be singular or plural.

     unitknot[Lift(1:3) >> Record(It, Letters(It))]
     #=>